Manshu7255/IMAGE-CLASSIFICATION-MODEL/README.md

 VS Code with Jupyter extension

-Or online via:

-Google Colab (commonly used for free access to GPUs)

-Kaggle Notebooks

-The notebook structure is perfect for step-by-step deep learning workflows like this one.

 # Real-Life Applications of Image Classification
 Image classification using CNNs is widely applied in real-world scenarios: